|

 it.

-The tally of votes shall be read aloud by the Secretary following the
+ballot.
+The tally of votes shall be read aloud by the Secretary

-voting.
-Absentee ballots shall be sent to non-attending Companions as
+following the voting.
+Absentee ballots shall be sent to non-attending

-with the candidate or his/her work) feel that they cannot fairly judge
+unfamiliarity with the candidate or his/her work) feel that they cannot

 C. Recommendation to the Crown.